GenAIGator/agentcore-threat-intel-engine/README.md

 ## Cost

-Fixed costs are minimal (~$0.15/month for S3 + vectors).
-Variable costs are ~$0.03 per query (Claude Sonnet 4.6 input/output tokens).
-AgentCore Runtime and Memory are pay-per-use with no idle charges.
+Costs are minimal for low-usage workloads.
+AgentCore Runtime, Memory, S3 Vectors, and Bedrock model invocations are all pay-per-use with no idle charges.
+Refer to [AWS pricing](https://aws.amazon.com/bedrock/pricing/) for current rates.

 ## Disclaimer